Make your Apple ID more secure from iPhone

-After you turn on two-factor authentication on one device, sign in with the same Apple ID on another device.
+After you turn on two-factor authentication on one device, use the same Apple ID to sign in to iCloud on another device.

-When you’re asked to enter a six-digit verification code, do one of the following:
+When you’re asked enter a six-digit verification code, do one of the following:

 Obtain the verification code on your iPhone or another trusted device that’s connected to the Internet: Look for a notification on that device, then tap or click Allow to make the code appear on that device.
-(A trusted device is an iPhone, iPad, iPod touch, or Mac on which you’ve already turned on two-factor authentication and on which you’re signed in with your Apple ID.)
+(A trusted device is another iOS device or Mac on which you’ve already turned on two-factor authentication and which is signed into iCloud with your Apple ID.)

 Obtain the verification at a trusted phone number: If a trusted device isn’t available, tap “Didn’t get a verification code?” then choose a phone number.

-Obtain the verification code on a trusted device that’s offline: On a trusted iPhone, iPad, or iPod touch, go to Settings > [your name] > Password & Security, then tap Get Verification Code.
-On a trusted Mac with macOS Catalina, choose Apple menu > System Preferences > Apple ID > Password & Security, then click Get Verification Code.
-On a trusted Mac with macOS 10.14 and earlier, choose Apple menu > System Preferences > iCloud > Account Details > Security, then click Get Verification Code.
+Obtain the verification code on a trusted device that’s offline: On a trusted iOS device, go to Settings > [your name] > Password & Security, then tap Get Verification Code.
+On a trusted Mac, choose Apple menu > System Preferences > iCloud > Account Details > Security, then click Get Verification Code.